Solar Roadways

 Solar Roadways Incorporated is an American company based in Sandpoint, Idaho, aiming to develop solar-powered road panels to form a smart highway.
 Their proof-of-concept technology is a hexagonal road panel that has a glass driving surface with underlying solar cells, electronics, and sensors to act as a part of solar array with programmable capability.
-The concept has been criticized as unfeasible and uneconomical as either a road surface or a photovoltaic system.
+The concept has been widely criticized as unfeasible and uneconomical as either a road surface or a photovoltaic system.

 History

 The company was founded in 2006 by Scott and Julie Brusaw, with Scott as President and CEO.
-They envisioned replacing asphalt surfaces with structurally engineered solar panels capable of withstanding vehicular traffic.The proposed system would require the development of strong, transparent, and self-cleaning glass with the necessary traction and impact-resistance properties at competitive cost.
+They envisioned replacing asphalt surfaces with structurally engineered solar panels capable of withstanding vehicular traffic.
+The proposed system would require the development of strong, transparent, and self-cleaning glass with the necessary traction and impact-resistance properties at competitive cost.

 In 2009, Solar Roadways received a $100,000 Small Business Innovation Research (SBIR) grant from the United States Department of Transportation (USDOT) for Phase I to determine the feasibility of the proposed project.
 In 2011, Solar Roadways received a $750,000 SBIR grant from the DOT for Phase II to develop and build a solar parking lot; from this, they built a 12 by 36 ft parking lot covered with hexagonal glass-covered solar panels sitting on top of a concrete base, heated to prevent snow and ice accumulation, with LEDs to illuminate road lines and display messages.
 According to the Brusaws, the panels can sustain a 250,000 lb load.

 In April 2014, the company started a crowdfunding drive at Indiegogo to raise money so they could get the product into production.
 The campaign raised $2.2 million and became Indiegogo’s most popular campaign ever in terms of the number of backers it attracted.
 The success was attributed in part to a tweet made by actor George Takei, due to his more than 8 million followers.
 One of the Brusaws’ videos went viral, with over 20 million views as of November 2015.
 In December 2015, the USDOT announced that it had awarded Solar Roadways a Phase IIB SBIR contract to further their research.
 In 2016 they were given an additional $750,000.